 Accounting for extraordinary income and expenses

-You can use the following wires:
+You can use the following wiring:

 Description

-Loss of investment in non-current assets
+Losses of investments in non-current assets

-The cost of materials is included in extraordinary expenses.
+The cost of materials is included in extraordinary expenses

-Excess materials found
+Excess materials identified

 How to calculate the financial result for the reporting period